-- to make dairy free, substitute dairy free milk (I would use almond) and be sure to use dairy free chocolate.
+- to make dairy free, substitute dairy free milk (I would use almond) and be sure to use dairy free chocolate or omit

 - to make gluten-free, be sure to use certified gluten-free oats and check the packages of all of your ingredients.

-- Swap chocolate chips for blueberries for a healthier version (I’ve included calories with and without chocolate chips below)
+- Swap chocolate chips for blueberries or another chopped fruit or berries for a healthier version

 - To remove refined sugar, substitute brown sugar for maple syrup or honey and reduce milk by 1/4 cup